 As General Manager of The Old Bath House Restaurant in Pacific Grove, he honed his skills in cooking, management, and marketing under the leadership of Peninsula restaurateur, David Bindel.
-A time when the traditional French forces on Continental dining were beginning to be influenced by California Cuisine, and its impacts on menus and wine lists were changing, Townsend was on the forefront of developing a wine list of upcoming California Wineries, introduced Salinas Produce, Sonoma Duck and other qualities of an ever-evolving food business in late 70's and '80s.
+A time when the traditional French forces on dining were beginning to be influenced by California Cuisine, and its impacts on menus and wine lists were changing, Townsend was at the forefront of developing a wine list of upcoming California Wineries, introduced Salinas Produce, Sonoma Duck, and other qualities of an ever-evolving food business in the late '70s and '80s.
 He was instrumental in producing wine dinner pairings and purchasing wines for long term cellaring.

 One of his creative outlets during these years was simultaneously being realized by working as a part-time DJ at one of Monterey's radio stations.
 Leaving the restaurant trade briefly, he began producing a radio program interviewing chefs, wine-makers, and notables of food and wine.
 Some he knew, (Fred Dame, -the youngest American Sommeliers of his time) others of national acclaim, including Martha Stewart, Paul Bocuusse, Jackie Robert.
 It was a daily 'feature' long before there were the 'podcasts' of today.

 He got back into full-time restaurant work when he moved to San Francisco's participated in opening Café Majestic, as Bar Manager, with Chef/Journalist Stanley Eichelbaum and Tom Marshall.
 He then was hired as Maître d' of The Nob Hill Restaurant at the Mark Hopkins.